 This modular, environmentally–friendly process produces very little CO2, giving the technology a low carbon footprint.
 OHD requires no pre-treatment of the feed, or additional catalysts, enzymes or solvents (other than water).
 The OHD bioliquor can be used as a fulvate-type biostimulant and soil enhancer, and high-value, platform biochemicals can also be recovered as saleable products through an add-on option to the main conversion process.
 The product suite depends on the choice of feedstock and the process conditions.

-Thermaquatica’s goal is to use OHD technology to produce chemicals similar or identical to petroleum-derived products, using low-cost alternative raw materials such as biomass or coal.
+Thermaquatica’s goal is to use OHD technology to produce chemicals similar or identical to petroleum-derived products, using low-cost alternative raw materials such as waste biomass or coal.
 The resulting products can be sold as fine chemicals, used in manufacturing of biodegradable plastics and polymers, and/or converted to liquid fuels.